 Teen Programs & Volunteer Opportunities

-We offer a variety of programs throughout the year for teens in grades 6-12 at Mercer Slough Environmental Education Center in Bellevue.
+Mercer Slough offers a variety of programs throughout the year for teens in grades 6-12.

 Environmental Science and Technology Practicum (Grades 9-12)